Divine1/sliderproject/README.md

 ## Update - 2018-07-13

-i have made this project more generic.
+i have made this project to be more generic.

-## Below are the details of the changes
+## Below are the notable details

-### Change 1:
+### Note 1:
 You can now integrate this slider component into your project by just copying the slider folder into your project.

 You should pass 2 inputs to this slider component